Orchard View, Church Street, Birlingham, Birlingham

 Attractive Fitted Kitchen/Breakfast Room, Good Sized Lounge/Dining Room (Wood Burning Stove), Three Double Bedrooms, One En-Suite Bathroom, Family Bathroom, Driveway, Detached Garage, Enclosed Gardens.

-Orchard View is a lovely late Victorian period mellowed brick cottage having been the attention of the present vendors and is now beautifully presented.
-The interior of the cottage is well planned with character beams, modern fixtures and fittings, a wood burning stove and good-sized rooms throughout.
+Orchard View is a lovely late Victorian period mellowed brick house having been the attention of the present vendors and is now beautifully presented.
+The interior of the property is well planned with character beams, modern fixtures and fittings, a wood burning stove and good-sized rooms throughout.
 The kitchen/breakfast room is the hub of the house with modern working kitchen with Cookmaster cooker with fan ovens and five ring ceramic hob.
 There is a fitted fridge and dishwasher and pleasant south facing window overlooking the cottage garden.
 The property has thumb latch doors in keeping with the character, there are dimmer switches, BT sockets and modern electrics.

 Outside the property there is a good-sized detached garage with very tidy gardens to front and rear and the oil storage tank is discreetly situated to the side of the property.

 Agents note: A most desirable modernised village property within walking distance to the local public house and the church.

 Birlingham is a popular residential village being approximately 1½ miles to the south of Pershore Town.
 To reach the village travel along the Upton upon Severn Road passing Tiddesley Wood and turning left at the top of the hill sign posted Birlingham.

 This village supports an active village hall and its various societies.
 There is a lovely village church and a local village public house.
 The village is set within a farming community being market gardening and livestock.
 There is a vintage car supporters club and other sporting activities organised within this village.
 There are scenic walks to a wildlife reserve on the wetland to the River Avon.